briantanabe/project-log/projects/sour candy/Sour Candy Part 1.md

 ![First gel](https://raw.githubusercontent.com/briantanabe/project-log/master/projects/sour%20candy/IMG_0577.jpg)

 ## Results
 I completely forgot to take pictures, but the gels were very sticky even after cooling in the fridge.
-Claire had mentioned needing to use baki

-**Initial reflections**
+Claire had mentioned needing to use baking spray, and I totally understand why now.
+After letting them cool I dipped them in Vodka (I don't have Everclear laying around), and let them dry at room temperature.

+**Gelatin Gummy:** The gelatin mixture was much stickie

+## Reflection
 - I should have calculated easier measurements to use beforehand so I could do things a bit more smoothly in the kitchen
 - I should just run with one recipe at a time and try different concentrations, it was way too hard to keep track of multiple recipes
 - Get smaller pots if I want to test small concentrations